pepa65/vpa/README.md

 * `<clientIP>`: Client IP address of the tunnel, default `10.11.12.13`.
 * `<gwIP>`: The gateway IP address to tunnel through, by default as shown by: `ip r show default`.
 * `<keyfile>`: Path to the file with the secret key, can be left off if it is `./vpa.key` or if that is not present: `~/vpa.key`.

-The routing rules are all automatically set up when run, and torn down when exited.
-To make `vpa` operate without setting up routing rules, build the binary with:

-`make NO_DEFAULT_ROUTES=1`

 ## Why